Artist Collection #3: Katrina MCPHERSON

 There is a Place is a collaboration between Tibetan Chinese choreographer Sang Jijia and film-makers Katrina McPherson and Simon Fildes.
 The film combines the exquisite movement of Sang Jijia, with the stunning landscapes of the Scottish Highlands and a soundtrack based on the hypnotic music of Philip Jeck.

-Directors / Katrina MCPHERSON / Simon FLIDES / Sang Jijia
+Directors / Katrina MCPHERSON / Simon FILDES / Sang Jijia

 UK / 2010 / 7‘25